Lime Tree Hotel

 Belgravia, London, United Kingdom

 Belgravia is now synonymous with affluence, yet not so long ago instead of gracious terraces and imposing stucco-fronted houses you'd find pastures, orchards, even swamps.
-Lime Tree Hotel occupies a pair of Grade II-listed Georgian townhouses in a classic row built 200 years ago as part of the Grosvenor Estate.
+This hotel - Lime Tree by Room Mate Hotels, to give its full name - occupies a pair of Grade II-listed Georgian townhouses in a classic row built 200 years ago as part of the Grosvenor Estate.
 At the turn of the 20th century they were conjoined to create a guesthouse.
 Notable neighbours have included Mozart and Ian Fleming.

-The hotel has been family-run with flair and care for the last 30 years, as all who stay here testify.
-You're warmly welcomed, the interiors showcase understated chic, and the traditional breakfasts are hearty.
-There are 26 rooms, spread across all 4 floors, and while none are the same in terms of layout and size, all share a restful elegance and have contemporary bathrooms.
-There's also a guest lounge, an all-day casual dining restaurant, and good-sized walled garden to retreat to in the warmer months.
+The hotel has an excellent reputation for fair value and friendly service: it was family-run for 30 years and (even though it no longer is) it still feels that way today.
+Interiors showcase understated chic, and the traditional breakfasts are hearty.
+There are 26 rooms, spread across all 4 floors, and while none are exactly the same in terms of layout and size, all share a restful elegance and have contemporary bathrooms.
+There's also a guest lounge, a casual cafe, and good-sized walled garden to retreat to in the warmer months.
 The neighbourhood is largely residential with a village feel, and you're in a sweet spot for accessing eateries, transport, shopping and sights.
 A real gem.

 Highs